andrewcooke/cosas/arduino/xqria/README.md

-of 30/60 means the second pattern runs twice as fast (it cycles twice for each cycle of the first pattern), a value of 5/60 means 12x as fast, and a value of 55/60 means that it runs only slightly faster, so that the second patterm cycles 11 times for every 10 cycles of the first.
+of 30/60 means the second pattern runs twice as fast (it cycles twice for each cycle of the first pattern), a value of 5/60 means 12x as fast, and a value of 55/60 means that it runs only slightly faster, so that the second pattern cycles 11 times for every 10 cycles of the first.

 second, the leds show the multiple (5, 10, 12 etc, as above) as